SriramS22/TSA_EXP4/README.md

 # RESULT:
-Thus, a python program is created to fir ARMA Model successfully.
+Thus the program was successfully created to fit ARMA model for Time series for airline complaints dataset.